JacobBonner/JenkinsTutorial/README.md

 #### __6.2.2 - Create a Pipeline with a Docker Agent__

-Now that you have an environment capabale of launching a Docker resource, you can create a new Pipeline that will use Docker as an agent.
+Now that you have an environment capable of launching a Docker resource, you can create a new Pipeline that will use Docker as an agent.
 1. From the Dashboard, create a new item, call it `using-docker-agent`, and make it a Pipeline.
 2. On the pipeline's configuration page, go down to the 'Pipeline' section, and copy and paste the contents of `JenkinsTutorial\pipelines\Pipeline_Part6_docker-agent.Jenkinsfile` into the script block.
 This Pipeline simply launches in a python Docker container and runs a simple shell script to show the version of python.
 3. Hit 'Save' and then hit 'Build Now'.